abhay-ramesh/pushduck/GOLD_STANDARD_DX_ROADMAP.md

-# 🚀 Gold Standard DX Roadmap for next-s3-uploader
+# 🚀 Gold Standard DX Roadmap for pushduck

-> Transforming next-s3-uploader to match the developer experience of Uploadthing, tRPC, Drizzle, Prisma, and Zod
+> Transforming pushduck to match the developer experience of Uploadthing, tRPC, Drizzle, Prisma, and Zod

 ## 🎯 Vision

-Transform `next-s3-uploader` from a traditional file upload library into a **type-safe, zero-config, schema-first** file upload solution that feels like a natural extension of the TypeScript/Next.js ecosystem.
+Transform `pushduck` from a traditional file upload library into a **type-safe, zero-config, schema-first** file upload solution that feels like a natural extension of the TypeScript/Next.js ecosystem.

 ## 📊 Current State vs Gold Standard